-You can use a VA purchase or refinance loan in these situations:
+You can use a VA purchase or refinance loan to:

-- To purchase a mobile home that will be professionally affixed to a lot you already own.
+- Buy a mobile home that will be professionally affixed to a lot you already own.

-- To purchase a manufactured home and lot at the same time when the home is already affixed to the lot.
+- Purchase a manufactured home and lot at the same time when the home is already affixed to the lot.

-- Purchase a mobile home and lot at the same time if the home is not yet affixed, but will be.
+- Buy a mobile home and lot at the same time if the home is not yet affixed, but will be.